| Pub. 541, Partnerships |

 A partnership that uses an accrual method of accounting cannot deduct any business expense owed to a cash basis partner

-However, this rule does not apply to guaranteed payments made to a partner, which are generally deductible when accrued.
+until the amount is paid.
+However, this rule does not apply to guaranteed payments made to a partner, which are generally

 Guaranteed payments are those made by a partnership to a partner that are determined without regard to the partnership's income.

-purposes of determining gross income and deductible business expenses only.
-For other tax purposes, guaranteed payments are
+not a partner.
+This treatment is for purposes of determining gross income and deductible business expenses only.
+For other

-distributive share of ordinary income.
-Guaranteed payments are not subject to income tax withholding.
+not subject to income tax withholding.

 The partnership generally deducts guaranteed payments on line 10 of Form 1065 as a business expense.
 They are also listed

-the partnership return.
-The individual partner reports guaranteed payments on Schedule E (Form 1040) as ordinary income, along
+on Schedules K and K-1 of the partnership return.
+The individual partner reports guaranteed payments on Schedule E (Form 1040)

-distributive share of the partnership's other ordinary income.
+as ordinary income, along with his or her distributive share of the partnership's other ordinary income.

 Guaranteed payments made to partners for organizing the partnership or syndicating interests in the partnership are capital

-organizational and syndication expenses are not deductible by the partnership.
-However, a partnership can elect to deduct
+expenses.
+Generally, organizational and syndication expenses are not deductible by the partnership.
+However, a partnership

-organizational expenses and amortize the remaining expenses (see Business start-up and organizational costs in the instructions for Form
+can elect to deduct a portion of its organizational expenses and amortize the remaining expenses (see Business start-up and organizational costs in the instructions for Form 1065).
+Organizational expenses (if the election is not made) and syndication expenses paid to

-the partners' Schedule K-1
+partners must be reported on the partners' Schedule K-1 as guaranteed payments.

 Minimum payment.